mcdowellkonnor/ResearchMacros/README.md

 Once VasoMetrics is executed for the first time, it will install itself into the Startup Macros list, and will appear on your toolbar whenever you close and reopen ImageJ/Fiji.

 ## Usage
 Everytime VasoMetrics launches, it will check for updates against this GitHub repository.
 Should an update be available, a prompt will appear which will allow for self-updating and viewing the updates.
-The updated code will be utilized upon the next launch of the macro.
+If approved, the updated code will be utilized upon the next launch of the macro.

 An image needs to be opened for VasoMetrics to function.
 VasoMetrics will automatically perform a maximum intensity projection if there are slices in the image (*Image -> Stacks -> Z Project...*).
 To check the slices/frames arrangement in your image, select *Image -> Properties...*